-St Brigid’s challenges young women to take on a responsible role in the wider local, national and international communities and to be proactive members of our society.
+St Brigid’s College challenges young women to take on a responsible role in the wider local, national and international communities and to be proactive members of our society.
 There are many opportunities for leadership and service provided.
-All senior students are encouraged to develop their own personal qualities and strengths by participating in such programmes, and in the exceptional range of Co-curricular sporting and cultural opportunities offered.
+All students are encouraged to develop their personal qualities and strengths by participating in programmes, and in the exceptional range of Co-curricular sporting and cultural opportunities offered.

 Broadly, there are four options for course selections available to students:

 - ATAR (Australian Tertiary Admission Rank) courses

 - Endorsed programmes It is also possible to ‘mix and match’ these options to provide yourself with the best platform to meet the requirements to attain the Western Australian Certificate of Education (W.A.C.E.) and prepare yourself for life beyond school.

 These courses are typically for students aiming to achieve entry to an Australian university directly from school.
 ATAR courses are examined by the School Curriculum and Standards Authority.
 Each course has four units:

 - Units One and Two (Year Eleven units)